mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 We thank Quentin De Coninck and François Michel for their feedback and comments on the first version of this document.

+We thank Marcel Kempf, Moritz Buhl, Louis Navarre and François Michel for joining the interop during the IETF 118 Hackathon.